NCI's Best Practices for Biospecimen Resources

 Technical and Operational Best Practices

-Describes principles for biospecimen resource management and operations, biospecimen collection, processing and storage procedures, QA/QC, biosafety, and data collection and data management.
+Describes principles for the management and operations of a biospecimen resource; biospecimen collection, processing, storage, retrieval and dissemination procedures; QA/QC; biosafety; and biospecimen and clinical data collection and management.